Some personal reflections on being on staff at Wellington Hospital

 Additionally, the relative numbers of whole-time hospital SMOs which had peaked during the establishment of specialist services, began to fall as a proportion of total staff numbers, as more and more staff elected to establish private practice in addition to their public hospital roles.

 By the time I retired from my cardiologist role in 2000, there were vastly more SMOs on staff than when I started.
-It was no longer possible to know them all and in many cases the paths of the many different specialist would never cross.
+It was no longer possible to know them all and in many cases the paths of the many different specialists would never cross.
 At the same time numbers of staff within each specialty had increased to form rather separate communities of SMOs.

 It may well be that others will have a different perspective to that which I have outlined.
 What is clear to me is that even if there has been some fragmentation of staffing, the quality of each individual staff member remains high and Wellington Hospital can be proud of this group of professionals who contribute greatly to the high standards of care provided by the hospital.